-The following figures illustrate results from all 18 indices.
-Figure \ref{gbmS} illustrates the sampling distribution of $T_1$ of $d(\hat{\sig}; p)$ and Figure \ref{gbmE} plots that of $d(-\hat{\sig}; p)$.
+The following two box plots illustrate results from all 18 indices.
+While Figure \ref{gbmS} illustrates the sampling distribution of $T_1$ of $d(\hat{\sig}; p)$, Figure \ref{gbmE} plots that of $d(-\hat{\sig}; p)$.
 Each box plot is obtained by simulating \eqref{dissolbsm} $200$ times.
 The dot plots represent $t^*_1$ obtained from the Table \ref{Table1}.
 As the dots appear non-overlapping with the box plots, the null hypothesis is rejected with $100\%$ confidence.

 \end{minipage}